 2013 – 2021

-The company finally focused on producing cartoons, reflected in the new logo.
+The company finally focused on producing cartoons, which is reflected in the new logo.
 In the studio, they settled on the name without additional elements.
 The letters of the words are positioned at different heights and seem to be bouncing, indicating a child audience.

 Each part of the name is executed in its color.
 Blue is in blue, and Sky is in navy.
 The direct analogy of color and word speaks of simplicity and childlike immediacy.